auchenberg/express-gettext/README.md

 express-gettext
 ===============

-Translation middelware for express.js using Gettext and PO files.
+Translation middleware for express.js using Gettext and PO files.

-I coulnd't find any existing middelware that used PO files as the translation source (without convertig them to JSON first), so there is a simple middelware that loads PO files, and exposes a simple getttext translate method on the ``request`` and ``app`` object to allow translations to be looked up from the server and in views.
+I couldn't find any existing middleware that used PO files as the translation source (without converting them to JSON first), so there is a simple middleware that loads PO files, and exposes a simple gettext translate method on the ``request`` and ``app`` object to allow translations to be looked up from the server and in views.

 ### Properties
-The middelware exposes two properties on the ``app`` object:
+The middleware exposes two properties on the ``app`` object:
 ```
 app.setCurrentLocale -> Method to set the current locale
 app.currentLocale -> Getter to get the current locale